gorvk/Space-Invaders/README.md

 # **Space Invaders**

-***Copy of Space Invaders tried using Pygame.<br>A arcade style game where player have to shoot aliens which are attacking on our planet before they touch the ground.
+***Copy of Space Invaders for Linux using Python & Pygame.<br>A arcade style game where player have to shoot aliens which are attacking on our planet before they touch the ground.
 <br>Player can play this game endless and keep increasing the score.***
 <br>
 <br>